We value your privacy

 Flexible Streaming Ingest, Web App Integration, and Infra Visibility Upgrades.
 This two-week release pushes MooseStack forward on three fronts: flexible high-volume ingestion, developer experience for full-stack apps, and operational visibility.

 Moose gained the ability to handle arbitrary JSON ingest, Kafka-backed streaming, IcebergS3 for data lake integration, and powerful modeling tools like materialized columns and per-column codecs.
-Meanwhile, Boreal added storage visualizations so teams can see how their data grows.
+Meanwhile, Fiveonefour added storage visualizations so teams can see how their data grows.

 Highlights